antonhornquist/Grrr-sc/README.md

 ## Usage

-Grrr can be used as a framework for building [complete apps](http://github.com/antonhornquist/dw-sc) or in live coding.
+Grrr can be used as a framework for building full featured apps or in live coding.

 ## Examples